Last updated on October 4th, 2019

 We started our journey from Thimphu.
-It was a two days’ journey from Thimphu to Khoma, with one night halt at Bumthang.
+It was a two days’ journey from Thimphu to Khoma, with one-night halt at Bumthang.
 Though the whole journey was in all a tiring one, I remained silent without bothering my travel friends about my back pain, joint pains, giddiness and more.
 The eagerness to reach Kurtoe Singye Dzong and curiosity of its beauty left my mouth clipped and heart on a swing.

 The Mystical Lion Fortress is one of the restricted places in Bhutan for which traveling is allowed only with permit even for Bhutanese.
 The travel permit is issued at Khoma Gewog office signed either by the gup or Lhuntse Dzongda.
 Since we would be able to start our journey only the following day, we visited Lhuntse Dzong and explored Khoma village.

-There was a line of women at Khoma who were weaving best textiles of Bhutan – Kishuthara.
+There was a line of women at Khoma who were weaving the best textiles of Bhutan – Kishuthara.
 It’s believed that Guru Padmasambhava blessed Khoma village with the skill of weaving.
-Therefore, today Bhutanese kira that are hand woven at Khoma cost not less than Nu.85,000.
+Therefore, today Bhutanese Kira that is handwoven at Khoma cost not less than Nu.85,000.

 Journey to Singye Dzong